surcyf123/chess-site/README.md

 This script will:
 - Create a proper `.env` file if it doesn't exist
+- Ensure SQLite database is configured for development
 - Install dependencies
 - Set up the database
 - Start the development server